kwtucker/bitlyapi/README.md

 ___
 ## Documentation

-### Number Clicks for Bitlinks in a user default group.
+### Number of clicks for Bitlinks in a user default group.
 **[GET]**

 ```shell